Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities: Regularization with relocalization for the conserved charge

-It is seen that for the general coordinate and local Lorentz transformations, Eq. (\ref{lag}) is invariant.
-In \cite{OR6}, however, it has been indicated that we have one more vagueness in terms of the definition for the conserved quantities rather than the diffeomorphism and the local Lorentz freedom.
-This fact comes from the point that the relocalization in terms of the momenta of the gravitational field can always be allowed by the field equations.
-A relocalization is generated from the change of the Lagrangian for the gravitational field in terms of the total derivative, described as The second term in the right-hand-side of Eq. (\ref{lag2}) is responsible for the change of the boundary part for the action only, and hence the field equations are left unaltered \cite{OR6}.
-With the relocalization method, the conserved charge reads \cite{OR6}
+It is observed that for the general coordinate and local Lorentz transformations, Eq. (\ref{lag}) is invariant. however, in \cite{PhysRevD.74.064002}, it has been indicated that there is one more vagueness in terms of the definition for the conserved quantities rather than the diffeomorphism and local Lorentz freedom.
+This occurs because the relocalization in terms of the momenta of the gravitational field can always be allowed by field equations.
+Relocalization is generated from the change of the Lagrangian for the gravitational field in terms of the total derivative, described as The second term in the right-hand-side of Eq. (\ref{lag2}) is responsible for the change of the boundary part for the action only; thus the field equations are left unaltered \cite{PhysRevD.74.064002}.
+For the relocalization method, the conserved charge is \cite{PhysRevD.74.064002}